dmccreary/micropython-clocks-and-watches/docs/glossary.md

 **Example:** Converting WAV files to suitable format for playback.

+#### SPI
+Serial Peripheral Interface - a fast communication protocol for connecting digital components using multiple signal lines.

+#### SPI Interface
+A high-speed serial communication protocol for connecting displays and sensors.

+**Example:** Transferring data to TFT displays efficiently.

 #### State Machine
 A programming concept where a system can be in one of several defined states, with specific rules for transitioning between them.